RomanPilyushin/Hacken/README.md

 ### What’s Missing or Needs Enhancement:

-1. **Full-Text Search** (Optional): If needed, you can add this using Elasticsearch or a similar solution.
+**Full-Text Search** (Optional): If needed, you can add this using Elasticsearch or a similar solution.
-2. **Database Scalability for Production**: Switch from Postgres to a production database like PostgreSQL or MySQL to handle millions of transactions efficiently.

 The current implementation covers **all key requirements** with additional features such as **API documentation**, **health checks**, and **metrics**.
 For long-term scalability, switching to a more robust database and optimizing the database structure would be recommended for production-level usage.